 You have a question on how the FSS works, who it addresses and why living income is not enough to ensure zero hunger supply chains?
 We have the answers below.
+For a good overview of the areas of application and function of the FSS, click here for our explanatory videos.
 If you cannot find your question here, Contact us!

 Frequently Asked Questions